 - 1. Correct the installation of your range. - 2.
 Instruct you how to use your range. - 3.
 Replace house fuses or correct house wiring. - 4.
 Replace owner accessible light bulbs. - B. Repairs when your range is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your range is designed to be repaired in the home. - D. Damage to your range caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Your range is designed to be repaired in the home. - D. Damage to your range caused by accident, misuse, fire, flood, acts of God or use of products not approved by Whirlpool. - E. Any labor costs during limited warranty. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.